cudoventures/cudos-docs/docs/node/run-node/check-sync.md

 In the above example,`"catching_up": false` and `"latest_block_time"` is a few seconds before current time.
 This indicates that the node is fully up to date.
 We can also compare the `"latest_block_height": "326283"` with the [Cudos explorer](https://explorer.cudos.org/) for confirmation.

-In the Cudos Explorer, check **Average Block Time** if there is any discrepancy.

 ### Syncing in progress